zoot101/snapraid-daily/README.md

 those are still sent as normal.

 Set to \"yes\" to use, leave commented out or set to \"no\" to disable.
-Note that if one is using the custom notification hook (see below), this option also disables calls to that on successful runs.
+Note that if one is using the notification hooks (see below), they are also disabled on successful runs.

 ### force\_zero

 By default during **sync**, if SnapRAID encounters a file of zero size that was not previously of zero size, it will report this as an error and exit the sync.
-This is possible to happen during a system crash in Linux systems, so is **NOT RECOMMENDED**.
+This is possible to happen during a system crash in Linux systems, so is **NOT RECOMMENDED** to user.
 This option causes SnapRAID to continue to sync anyway in this condition.

 Set to \"yes\" to use, leave commented out or set to \"no\" to